Below are the requirements and guidelines for Molecular Biology Program Students.

 Students with an unsatisfactory performance in their rotations and thus unable to identify a suitable dissertation lab by the end of their first year will also be evaluated for appropriateness for continuation in graduate school.

-The written original grant proposal prepared in the Guided Grant Preparation course will be used as a basis for an oral capstone examination by a faculty committee.
+The written original grant proposal prepared in the Guided Proposal Preparation course will be used as a basis for an oral capstone examination by a faculty committee.
 This exam will ensure that students meet our standards for thesis work and review material from the core courses before they join a department and lab.
 Students will prepare an R21-style grant proposal (~6 single-spaced pages, covering 2 years of work) to be submitted 5 days before the exam.
 They will present and defend the proposal in front of a 3-member capstone exam committee.
 Students must pass this exam in order to join a lab and department.

 II.
 Selecting a Thesis Advisor